Long COVID: Long-Term Effects of COVID-19

 Brigham says that the sheer scale of caring for patients with lingering COVID-19 symptoms is a serious challenge.
 She notes that clinicians saw post-viral symptoms in patients affected by two other coronavirus diseases — severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).

 But, she says, outbreaks of those diseases were limited.
 Millions more people have had COVID-19 than SARS or MERS, so the potential problem of lingering health problems is huge, particularly in the context of the pandemic, with isolation, economic disadvantage, lack of access and changed daily routines further compounding the complexities of long-term COVID-19 care.

-What is the treatment for long COVID-19?
+What is the treatment for long-haul COVID?

 Doctors and therapists can work with you to address symptoms.
 The Johns Hopkins Post-Acute COVID-19 Team (JH PACT) is a special multidisciplinary clinic to support the recovery of people who have had COVID-19, and similar clinics are emerging at other hospitals.

-How do I prevent long-term COVID-19?
+How do I prevent long COVID-19?

 When should I see a doctor about post-COVID-19 symptoms?

 Long-term COVID-19 symptoms can be similar to signs of other disease, so it is important to see your doctor and rule out other problems, such as cardiac issues or lung disease.

 Don’t ignore loss of smell, depression, anxiety or insomnia, or write these off as unimportant or “all in your head.”
 Any symptom that interferes with your daily life is worth a call to your doctor, who can help you address these problems and improve the quality of your life.

 If you experience new chest pain, difficulty breathing, bluish lips or any other sign of a life-threatening problem, call 911 or emergency services right away.